shapeshift/og/README.md

+# Getting started

+You may need to add sensitive env vars locally.
+This can be done by copying .env.example to .env.local and replacing with your own values

+- `cp .env.example .env.local`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.